Women's Army Corps: WAC

 There were originally no warrant officers in the WAC in July, 1943.
 Warrant officer appointments for army servicewomen were authorized in January 1944.
 In March 1944 six WACs were made the first WAC Warrant Officers – as administrative specialists or band leaders.
 The number grew to 10 by June, 1944 and to 44 by June, 1945.
 By the time the war officially ended in September 1945, there were 42 WAC warrant officers still in Army service.
 There was only a trickle of appointments in the late 1940s after the war.

 Most WAC officers were company-grade officers (lieutenants and captains), as the WAC were deployed as separate or attached detachments and companies.
 The field grade officers (majors and lieutenant-colonels) were on the staff under the director of the WAC, its solitary colonel.
 Officers were paid by pay band rather than by grade or rank and did not receive a pay grade until 1955.

-There were no chief warrant officer appointments in the WAC during the war because they did not meet the skill or seniority requirements for the rank.
-However, few servicemen did either.
-It required ten or more years of time in grade as either a warrant officer (junior grade) – a rank first created in 1941, staff warrant officer – a rank waitlisted since 1936, or an Army Mine Planter Service warrant officer – an Army sea auxiliary unit that was not allowed to recruit women.